Wake Up Sid

-Wake Up Sid is a 2009 Indian Hindi-language coming-of-age comedy-drama film written and directed by Ayan Mukerji in his directorial debut, and produced by Karan Johar under the Dharma Productions banner.
-The film stars Ranbir Kapoor and Konkona Sen Sharma, with supporting roles from Anupam Kher, Supriya Pathak, Namit Das, and Rahul Khanna.
-Set in contemporary Mumbai, it follows the journey of Siddharth "Sid" Mehra, a carefree and affluent college student who undergoes a transformation after befriending Aisha Banerjee, a newly arrived aspiring writer from Kolkata.
+Wake Up Sid is a 2009 Indian Hindi-language coming-of-age comedy-drama film written and directed by Ayan Mukerji and produced by Dharma Productions.
+It stars Ranbir Kapoor, Konkona Sen Sharma, and Anupam Kher.
+Set in contemporary Mumbai, the film tells the story of a careless rich college brat (Kapoor) taught the value of owning up to responsibility by an aspiring writer (Sen Sharma) from Kolkata.

-Released theatrically on 2 October 2009, Wake Up Sid received widespread critical acclaim for its direction, screenplay, music, and performances, particularly that of Kapoor.
-The film emerged as a commercial success, grossing over ₹47 crore (US$9.9 million) worldwide against a production budget of ₹18 crore (US$3.8 million).
+Wake Up Sid was released on 2 October 2009, and proved to be a commercial success at the box office.
+It received widespread critical acclaim upon release, with critical acclaim for its novel concept, themes, direction, story, screenplay, soundtrack, and cast performances.

-At the 55th Filmfare Awards, Wake Up Sid received nine nominations, including Best Film, Best Director (Mukerji), Best Actor (Kapoor), and Best Supporting Actress (Pathak), and won three: Best Actor (Critics) (Kapoor), Best Debut Director (Mukerji, tying with Zoya Akhtar for Luck by Chance), and Best Female Playback Singer (Kavita Seth for "Iktara").
-Over time, Wake Up Sid has been regarded as a defining youth-centric film of its decade, praised for its relatable characters and modern urban themes.
+At the 55th Filmfare Awards, Wake Up Sid received 9 nominations, including Best Film, Best Director (Mukerji), Best Actor (Kapoor) and Best Supporting Actress (Pathak), and won 3 awards – Best Actor (Critics) (Kapoor), Best Debut Director (Mukerji, tying with Zoya Akhtar for Luck by Chance), and Best Female Playback Singer (Kavita Seth for "Iktara").